tomjoht/tomjoht.github.io/_smartphones/15-from-focus-sessions-to-flow.md

 ---
-title: "How to move from focus sessions to flow sessions"
+title: "15.
+How to move from focus sessions to flow sessions"
 permalink: /smartphones/from-focus-sessions-to-flow.html
 categories:
 - technical-writing